-Relevant Costs and Revenues are shown below:
+Table showing Relevant Costs and Revenues

-Particulars Old (₹) New (₹) Difference (₹) Relevant or Not Revenue (for next two years) 11,00,000 11,00,000 NIL Not relevant Book Value of Old Machine at the end of three years 2,00,000 - Not relevant (Sunk Cost) Current Salvage Value 1,00,000 - 1,00,000 Relevant Cost of the new machine 3,00,000 (3,00,000) Relevant Operating Cost (2 years) 8,00,000 8,00,000 3,40,000 Relevant
+Particulars Old (₹) New (₹) Difference (₹) Relevant or Not Revenue (for next two years) 11,00,000 11,00,000 NIL Not relevant Book Value of Old Machine at the end of three years 2,00,000 Not relevant (Sunk Cost) Current Salvage Value 1,00,000 1,00,000 Relevant Cost of the new machine 3,00,000 (3,00,000) Relevant Operating Cost (2 years) 8,00,000 8,00,000 3,40,000 Relevant he foremost requirement for evaluation of any capital investment proposal is to estimate the future benefits accruing from the investment proposal.
+Theoretically, two alternative criteria are available to quantify the benefits: (i) accounting profit, and (ii) cash flows.
+Cash flow and profit are both important financial measures in any business organisation, but cash flow and profit are not the same things.
+It is critical to understand the difference between them to make key decisions regarding a business's performance and financial health.

-(as the old machine with a life of 5 years is being considered for replacement after 3 years)
+^{(}as the old machine with a life of 5 years is being considered for replacement after 3 years)